fumihachi94/bit_conversion/README.md

 # bit_conversion
  This repository has some bit conversion samples.

-1. Convert lower 2 digits of hexadecimal number to decimal number.
+1. Convert hexadecimal (BCD representation)) number to decimal number.

 ex.)